fm140905/10022020/README.md

     - Use `SavePulses` to save good pulses.
     - Use `Save bad` to save bad pulses.
 - Plot pulses.
-    - 10 pulses will be plotted for debugging purposes.
+    - 10 pulses, the long gate and short gate will be plotted for debugging purposes.
     <!-- - ![Example pulses](https://uofi.box.com/shared/static/1oxvh3skhzwmnccj3wgvu9nhvrt1d8ra.png) -->
     - <img src="https://uofi.box.com/shared/static/1oxvh3skhzwmnccj3wgvu9nhvrt1d8ra.png"  width="400">

 ## Pulse integral distribution (PID) plot
 - In `input.txt`, make sure `PID` is 1 if you want to plot the PID in the program.